 Unlike books, online courses can be updated so easily.
 Once you bough a German text book, that’s it, the content doesn’t change.
 Of course that doesn’t mean you shouldn’t buy any books, but if you do buy an online course, you automatically get any updates (new videos, activities…) the instructor has made.
-For example, my Udemy courses get updated at least once a year.

 This might not apply so much to German courses, although if you and your colleagues struggle with, for example, masculine gender, as you would have access to your course on any device, you could check which nouns are usually masculine (or whatever your problem might be).

 “The training experience is more immersive.”
 That is one of the reasons why I started making online grammar courses.
 It doesn’t matter, whether you’re learning with a tutor at College or on your own with a book or online resources.
 Each grammar topic is usually covered with only little material.
 Great if you understand it straight away.
 Not so great when you’re struggling.
 That’s where my courses might be handy.
 Depending on which grammar topic gives you stress, if I have a course about it, it will explain the topic in great detail, enabling you to continue with your studies.